Here you can find information regarding the assembly of the Dodge 1.6L SOHC engine. In this guide we will

 install the oil pump onto the engine and torque down the pump mounting bolts to 20 ft-lbs.
 Be sure to tighten down the bolts in a cross pattern

 to ensure that even torque is applied to the pump.
 From here we can install the oil pump cover and torque down its bolts to 8 ft-lbs.
-The oil pump

 The first thing you must do when installing cylinder heads is to ensure both the block and head surfaces are